|

 As the explorers learn the safe paths through an unknown wilderness, they, or others, may take the trouble to make things easier for themselves or others who follow.
 They make maps and guides.
 They follow and mark routes that avoid the dangers, or they clear out some of them, and organize a subject so that it becomes easier to learn and master.
 Some become guides, leading others, singly or in groups, through the wilderness.

 Eventually the wilderness becomes civilized; there are roads and even highways, along which crowds of people travel.
-Formal education, then, consists of groups of studends led by a teacher traveling together along such a marked path.
+Formal education, then, consists of groups of students led by a teacher traveling together along such a marked path.
 Often, just off the well marked path, there is still wilderness.
-Solitary exploratory behavior such as running ahead, lagging behind, and taking side trips is discuraged.
+Solitary exploratory behavior such as running ahead, lagging behind, and taking side trips is discouraged.
 Groups progress in a linear fashion: they don't often have the luxury of backtracking to review a particular point.
 Finally, they ignore many possibly interesting side roads.

 Furthermore, if knowledge is like a countryside, there are towns and villages.
-Those who reside in or work in a given area are more or less familiar with the local dangers, and know how to avoid them, where as a newcomer and a stranger does not.
+Those who reside in or work in a given area are more or less familiar with the local dangers, and know how to avoid them, whereas a newcomer and a stranger does not.
 Much of this knowledge is not included in guides.
 Veteran explorers use guides and maps, but they also know their limitations.

 This guide, too, has limitations.
-It is incomplete and always will be. although it is in many respects a living, growing thing.
+It is incomplete and always will be, although it is in many respects a living, growing thing.
 It offers a unique combination of linear organization, building from the simple to the more complex, and the freedom to jump around.
 For one who gets lost following the crosslinks, there is always a way back to a known starting point.
 Since everyone brings different interests, experience, needs, and willingness to expend effort to learn, I cannot possibly prescribe a curriculum or course of study.
-The best I can do is provide a starting point and suggest ways to connect what you aready do know to what you would like to know.
+The best I can do is provide a starting point and suggest ways to connect what you already do know to what you would like to know.

 Self education is not for the idle or the casual.
 The analogy to exploration is quite real: It can be lonely, difficult, frustrating, and filled with nuisances and setbacks.
 Progress is often slow, and it's easy to get lost and confused.
 It is one thing to read a book, something else to write one.
 It is one thing to read a map, something else to make one.
 It is one thing to become familiar with a subject, something else to master it.
 Although this site may be helpful, in the end, learning is useless unless it can be translated into action.